CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Most of these, and some contributions from the community, are available on (orthic.shorthand.fun) .

+Wording and examples are a mix of all sources and the author.
+If no reference is given, the rule is first written in the Manual.

 ### Cursive, sometimes called Phonetic Cursive
 A Manual of Cursive Shorthand,\
 Hugh L Callendar, 1889.\